-George W. Warren had been a dry goods merchant until 1857, when his business failed.
-He subsequently became a banker and note broker, and then superintendent of agencies for the New York Life Insurance Company.
+George W. Warren had been a dry goods merchant until 1857, when his business failed during the financial crash of that year.
+He subsequently paid all of his creditors in full and became a banker and note broker, and later was superintendent of agencies for the New York Life Insurance Company.

 They continued to live at 11 Marlborough until about 1867, when they moved to the Hotel Pelham (southwest corner of Tremont and Boylston).

-On December 12, 1866, 11 Marlborough was purchased from George Warren by banker Charles Kane Cobb.
+On December 5, 1866, 11 Marlborough was offered for sale at public auction.
+The successful bidder probably was banker Charles Kane Cobb, who took title to the property from George Warren on December 12, 1866.
 He and his wife, Elizabeth (Codman) Cobb, made it their home.
 They previously had lived at 11 Brookline.